What is an ultrasound?

 On the day of the test

-images will be interpreted by a board-certified radiologist.
+Your ultrasound test will be performed by a registered, specially trained technologist and interpreted by a board-certified radiologist.

 During the test